dkaul09/WorldCupSimulator/README.md

 3. The user will then be prompted to hit enter for each match to run.
    ![image](https://github.com/dkaul09/WorldCupSimulator/assets/111927365/8fd1746e-1b79-4196-aa50-6baab68098e0)

  In the above example, eX represents a team's expected goals.
 Netherlands were favoured to win this matchup by a goal as they were expected to score 2 goals and Senegal were expected to score 1.
  However, the match ended in a draw.

  In order to model the goals, what I did was apply the Poission Distribution, with the team's expected goals (eX) as a mean, in order to determine how many goals a team would score against the other.

-5. Below is a points table that is shown after each matchday after teams have faced each other statistics like goals scored and points.
+4. Below is a points table that is shown after each matchday after teams have faced each other statistics like goals scored and points.
    ![image](https://github.com/dkaul09/WorldCupSimulator/assets/111927365/78f1b4ae-163c-4376-8d56-b7989e663977)

-6. After 3 match days are done, then the knockout round will commence.
+5. After 3 match days are done, then the knockout round will commence.
 From the 32, 16 will advance to the knockout stages.
 From there, 8 will advance and soon till 1 team remains from each bracket, setting up the final.
    ![image](https://github.com/dkaul09/WorldCupSimulator/assets/111927365/eb11bc21-c510-4f53-a524-35b9537ff066)

-7. In the event, that the goals scored by both teams in the knockout stages are the same, the game will go to penalties, and there will 50/50 chance of both teams to go through in this cases.
+6. In the event, that the goals scored by both teams in the knockout stages are the same, the game will go to penalties, and there will 50/50 chance of both teams to go through in this cases.
 Hence, it is randomly decided who advances on penalties.

-8. The Final
+7. The Final
    ![image](https://github.com/dkaul09/WorldCupSimulator/assets/111927365/408852c3-45ad-41a6-bf07-ad9267bd92bb)

    In our simulation, Argentina wins the World Cup (just like 2022!).

-**What I struggled with **
+**Some of the challenges I faced**

+One of the challenges I faced was trying to find an approriate model